KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 Copy the `hex` value to your clipboard.

-### Broadcast the hex Value and Retrieve the sendtxid
+### Step 3: Broadcast the hex Value and Retrieve the sendtxid

 Use the [sendrawtransaction](../../komodo-api/wallet.html#sendrawtransaction) method to broadcast the raw hex value: